|Last Quarterly Update:||1/23/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Farms in this industry generate at least half of their revenue from growing field corn, wheat, or rice crops and seeds.
+Farms in this industry grow field corn, wheat, or rice crops and seeds.
 No major companies dominate the industry.

-Global revenue from corn, wheat, and rice production is about $332 billion annually, according to the Food and Agriculture Organization of the United Nations.
+Global revenue from corn, wheat, and rice production is about $460 billion annually, according to the Food and Agriculture Organization of the United Nations.
 The US is the largest cultivator of corn, the world's most-produced crop.
-China and the EU are the largest wheat producers.
+India and China are the largest wheat producers.
 China is also the leading producer of rice.
-Demand for grain crops is expected to grow in developing countries, where populations are rising rapidly.
+Demand for grain crops is expected to grow in developing countries, where populations are increasing rapidly.

 Producers of sweet corn, a vegetable, are included in the Vegetable & Melon Farming industry profile.